openhab/openhabian/docs/openhabian.md

 <a id="changelog"></a>
 ### Where can I find a changelog for openHABian?
 Official announcements are co-located with the download links [here](https://github.com/openhab/openhabian/releases).
-If you want to stay in touch with all the latest code changes under the hood, see the [commit history](https://github.com/openhab/openhabian/commits/master) for openHABian.
+If you want to stay in touch with all the latest code changes under the hood, see [commit history](https://github.com/openhab/openhabian/commits/master) for openHABian.
 You'll also see commits "fly by" when executing the "Update" function within the openHABian Configuration Tool.

 <a id="successful"></a>